Use Case: Upgrading with Minimum Downtime

 Once you're sure everything is working perfectly with data center B, it's time to upgrade data center A.

-To do this, first direct all traffic from the global router to data center B. The Master Policy Manager is now the Policy Manager, or bank of Policy Managers, that are running in data center B.
+To do this, first direct all traffic from the global router to data center B. The Primary Policy Manager is now the Policy Manager, or bank of Policy Managers, that are running in data center B.

-If the Master Policy Manager doesn't have access to the new containers: Export the XML in the /metadata call.
+If the Primary Policy Manager doesn't have access to the new containers: Export the XML in the /metadata call.
 You can then add a container in the Policy Manager Workbench, and at the Add Container step, upload the metadata.xml file.

 The diagram below shows the upgrade being done for data center A. Traffic is processed via data center B.